keegancsmith/rpc/README.md

 argument.
 Additionally the wire protocol is unchanged, so is backwards compatible with `net/rpc` clients.

+`DialHTTPPathTimeout` function is also added.
+A future release of rpc may update all Dial functions to instead take a context.

 ## Why use net/rpc

 There are many alternatives for RPC in Go, the most popular being